 - Spend time apart; absence does make the heart grow fonder!

 - Vow to explore a different part of town once a month

-- Schedule a romantic weekend getaway or longer if you can steal the time
+- Schedule a romantic weekend getaway or longer if you can take the time.

 Can a Honeymoon Last Forever?